VagelisD/Buffer-Overflow-Practise/return-oriented-programming/README.md

 0x08048142 : 's'
 0x08048326 : 'h'
 ```
+What this does is simply searching the binary in various sections in order to find the characters.

-We have what we need,  to sum it up:
+We have what we need, let's sum it up:

 - stcrpy@plt 0x08048320
 - system@plt 0x08048330